croaky/homebrewing/recipes/new-england-ipa-ii.md

 ## Brewing notes

-* Ferment at 68°-78°F for 10 days in plastic bucket
+* Ferment at 65°-69°F (see yeast package) for 10 days in plastic bucket
 * [Keg] at 10 days

 [Keg]: ../procedures.md#keg